-Management can perform part of the assessment of internal control over financial reporting by using an expert outside the company.
+The management can perform part of the assessment of internal control over financial reporting by using an expert outside the company.

-The judgment as to whether an expert's work provides sufficient evidence in support of the assessment must be made by management on its own responsibility.
-Management should bear the ultimate responsibility for assessment results.
+The judgment as to whether an expert's work provides sufficient evidence in support of the assessment must be made by the management on its own responsibility.
+The management should bear the ultimate responsibility for assessment results.